 If all of these are good then start to check the other components in the machine for heat buildup.
-Any copper component that gets hot will carry less current and therefore reduce the current to the spot weld.
+Any copper component that gets hot will carry less current and therefor reduce the current to the spot weld.
 Cooling is necessary for all components of the system from the electrodes to the pads on the transformer and the transformer itself.

 Make sure that there is water flow on the outbound side of all components.
 Sometimes lines can get plugged with debris and need to be cleaned out.
-Be sure that all connections are tight and clean.
+Be sure that all electrical connections are tight and clean.
 Frequently connections are silver plated to reduce corrosion and resistance.

-Other factors that could be considered are: WHY DO MY WELDS GET SMALLER AS I WELD ACROSS THE PART?
+Other ARTICLES that could be help on this subject are: "WHY DO MY WELDS GET SMALLER AS I WELD ACROSS THE PART?"

 Reference: AWS J1.2:2016 - Guide to Installation and Maintenance of Resistance Wedling Machines